Home / Resume / Sales / Sales Associate

 3

-Listing job duties instead of accomplishments with results.
+Listing job duties instead of accomplishments with results on the floor or at the register.

 4

-Ignoring the job description and submitting the same resume everywhere.
+Ignoring the job posting and submitting the same resume everywhere instead of mirroring its keywords.

 5

-Including irrelevant work experience that does not connect to retail or customer service.
+Including work experience that does not connect to retail, sales, or customer service.

 6

-Writing a summary that could apply to any job in any industry.
+Writing a summary that could apply to any job in any industry rather than a retail floor role.

 7